Ponz91/HistoEnder/README.md

 The g-code associated with the procedure is extremely simple, and can be written by anyone.
 The HistoEnder can also be used in chemistry and material science laboratories for automating surface modifications and dip coating.

+## Structure
++ /hardware is a folder with the 3D printable files and a guide for the assembly
++ /software is a folder with g-code examples
++ /videos are few video of the pumps in action

 [1]: https://github.com/Ponz91/HistoEnder/blob/main/HistoEnder.jpg